fabianseiler/RobotLearning/Assignment_3/GRPO_Files/README.md

-# How to use GRPO Colab Notebook
+# How to use GRPO Colab Notebook to Reproduce the Results

 1. **Install the correct *Unsloth* version**: Run the cell where unsloth==2025.5.7 is installed
 2. **Select the model**: You can train your own model or use the fine-tuned models provided in this repo